afreenalam198/personal-portfolio.github.io/README.md

 # personal-portfolio.github.io

-This is a Personal Portfolio website featuring my FreeCodeCamp projects.
+This is a Personal Portfolio website featuring my FreeCodeCamp course projects.

 This project is part of the FreeCodeCamp Responsive Web Design Certification under the Responsive Web Design Projects section.